Skip to content

 Video

-You might be able to find some additional information in the YouTube video review I created for this head shaver, and/or the visuals might help.
+You may find additional information in the YouTube video review I created for this head shaver, and the visuals might also be helpful.

 Features and Design